Open the Chase bank statement PDF in a new tab

 How to view a password protected Chase bank statement PDF

-A Chase statement that's password protected will ask for the PDF password before it opens.
+When a Chase statement is password protected, it will ask for the PDF password before it opens.
 Chase Bank usually sets that password from details that belong to you, so the email the statement arrived with should spell out the exact format.

 Once you're past that, you can convert the file even while it's password protected.
 Enter the PDF password when the converter asks for it, and the transactions can be read and exported.